demisto/content/Packs/AzureSecurityCenter/Integrations/MicrosoftDefenderForCloudEventCollector/README.md

+XSIAM collector for Microsoft Defender for Cloud alerts.
-Microsoft Defender for Cloud Event Collector integration.
+This integration was integrated and tested with version xx of Microsoft Defender for Cloud Event Collector

 ## Configure Microsoft Defender for Cloud Event Collector on Cortex XSOAR